Secrecy-sh/Sahaayak/README.md

       the traditional as well as virtual learning mode of education.
 This platform performs certain tasks, Some of them are listed below:
       <ul style="font-size:15px;">
           <li>
-                An Institute can setup an admin to take overall power to maintain a web system.

           </li>
           <li>
               An Instructor can register himself via admin assist and will be mailed with proper credentials once registered.